stefannikolei/KnightOnline/README.md

-> [!WARNING]
-> To build this project, you will need several dependencies setup correctly (e.g. **DirectX 9 SDK**, **zlib**, as well as **the 1.298 client assets**).
->
-> **All of these are included**, you simply need to read the below [Prerequisites](#prerequisites) and [Getting started](#getting-started) sections below, then follow the quick and easy instructions provided.
-> Instructions for setting up the dependencies specifically can be found under the [Dependencies](#update-and-build-our-third-party-dependencies) section.
->
-> **Failure to do so will result in build errors or missing functionality.**
->
-> This extends to compiler errors such as the following (this one specifically is caused by a compiler update):
->
-> "**LINK : fatal error C1047: The object or library file 'zlib.lib' was created by a different version of the compiler than other objects like '{some file}.obj'; rebuild all objects and libraries with the same compiler**".
->
-> If you are experiencing build issues, be it the above, missing dependencies or the like, **please be sure to follow the [Dependencies](#update-and-build-our-third-party-dependencies) section of the guide**, even if you've done so previously.

 # Open Knight Online (OpenKO)

 We started this project to learn more about how the MMORPG Knight Online works.
 MMORPGs are very intricate programs requiring knowledge in many areas of computer science such as TCP/IP, SQL server, performance tuning, 3D graphics and animation, load balancing, and more.
 Starting with the original leaked source we have updated to DirectX 9, added function flags so that various file formats may be supported while remaining backwards compatible, and much much more.